 Don’t Miss Ocoee White Water Rafting

 We started our trip with white water rafting in Ocoee, Tn.
-You may have heard of of the Ocoee River before.
-In fact the Ocoee River in Eastern Tennessee was home to the 1996 Olympic whitewater slalom course!
+You may have heard of of the Ocoee Rafting before as a popular whitewater destination.
+In fact the Ocoee River in Eastern Tennessee was home to the 1996 Olympic games whitewater slalom course!
 Needless to say, Ocoee is one of the best places in the world to go whitewater rafting.
 If you are a novice, you can take the 5 mile, class III rapids white water rafting trip.
-Or if you are more experienced, you can take the 10 mile, class III-IV rapids Ocoee rafting trip, which includes the Olympics course section in the trip.
+Or if you are more experienced, you can take the 10 mile, continuous class III-IV whitewater rapids Ocoee rafting trip.
+This full river trip includes the Olympic course section and is a full day trip.
 If you can’t go on the thrilling adventure of white water rafting due to mobility issues, you can still enjoy the the Ocoee Whitewater Center (OWC) where there is plenty of room to park and walk along side the famous course and look at the flags of countries that participated.

-If you can go white water rafting (12 and up), you absolutely should.
+If you can go white water rafting (paddlers of all skill levels 12 years of age and up), you absolutely should.
+You can’t beat the thrill and excitement of whitewater.
 It is so much fun!!
 I found myself laughing out loud so many times during the trip as water splashed our faces, as we plummeted down a level, as we “surfed” on the rocks, and as we twirled our boat through a particular rapid.
-I also found that as a parent I was filled with pride to watch my kids step up to the challenge of rowing, following directions from our guide, and working as team to row together in time.
+I also found that as a parent I was filled with great pride to watch my kids step up to the challenge of rowing, following directions from our guide, and working as team to row together in time.
 It was a great experience for groups that need to learn to work together such as families, friends, schoolmates, etc.

-We had scheduled a 1:30 Ocoee rafting trip with Cherokee Rafting.
+We scheduled a 1:30 Ocoee rafting half day trip with Cherokee Rafting, a commercial rafting outfitter.
 It was nice and easy to find, right on Highway 64 and the perfect way to start our adventures off upon our arrival from Nashville.
 The folks at Cherokee Rafting were very helpful, organized, and experienced.
 We joined a large group of teenage girls visiting from Alabama for the bus ride to the drop off point.
 Each boat had 4 or 5 people plus a guide.
-The guides tell you everything you need to know to keep you safe.
+The experienced guides tell you everything you need to know to keep you safe.
 Great for first time rafters like my teens!
-Our guide was also funny and informative as he shared fun facts the whole way down the Ocoee River.
+Our guide was also funny and informative as he shared fun facts the whole way down the continuous rapids of the Ocoee River.

 Cabin Rentals Ocoee Tn Area